-1. For wood-based biomass, this reflects the number of fibre delivery locations considered in the study.
+12 13 1.
+For wood-based biomass, this reflects the number of fiber delivery locations considered in the study.
 The capacity figures shown reflect the total potential power generation (using multiple plants) based on the estimated fuel supply.
-In general, there is one fibre delivery location assumed for each forestry sub-region unless the potential is small.
-The boundary of forestry sub-regions and transmission regions do not align; as such, there can be more than one fibre delivery location within a given transmission region.
+In general, there is one fiber delivery location assumed for each forestry sub-region 14

+15 unless the potential is small.
+The boundary of forestry sub-regions and transmission regions do not align; as such, there can be more than one fiber delivery location within a given transmission region.
+16

-- 8 The supply curves for the wood-based biomass resource potential based on POI - 9 costs, by transmission region, are shown in Figure 3-7.
+The supply curves for the wood-based biomass resource potential based on POI 1